On Carr and Lee's correlation immunization strategy: Monte Carlo experiments

 Note that, for the payoff \eqref{eq:put.payoff}, we have $\Pi_0^\pm \notin \Rb$ when $\rho \neq 0$.
 In Figure \ref{fig:rho-effect-put} we plot the real and imaginary parts of $\Pi_0^\pm$, $\Pi_0$ and $V_0$ as functions of $\rho$.
 Once again, we observe from the figure that $\Re \Pi_0^+ = \Re \Pi_0^-$ and that $\Im \Pi_0^+ = - \Im \Pi_0^-$; this is due to the fact that $\varphi(\<X\>_T)$ is a linear combination of decreasing exponentials.
 Interestingly, while $\Pi_0$ provides a better approximation of $V_0$ than $\Re \Pi_0^\pm$ when $\rho < 0$, we see that $\Re \Pi_0^\pm$ provides a better approximation of $V_0$ than $\Pi_0$ for some values of $\rho > 0$.

 In Figure \ref{fig:sample-path-put} we plot sample paths of $\Re \Pi^\pm$, $\Pi$ and $V$ for $\rho = \{-0.99, -0.66, 0, 0.99\}$.
 Consistent with Figure \ref{fig:rho-effect-put}, we see that both $\Pi$ and $\Re \Pi^\pm$ over-replicate $V$.
-When $\rho < 0$, the correlation immune portfolio $\Pi$ more closely tracks the true derivative value $V$ than do the real parts of the basic replication strategies $\Re \Pi^\pm$.
+When $\rho < 0$, the correlation immune portfolio value $\Pi$ more closely tracks the true derivative value $V$ than do the real parts of the basic replication strategies $\Re \Pi^\pm$.
 However, the improvement is not as drastic as for the increasing exponential payoff described in Section \ref{sec:exp}.
-When $\rho > 0$, the real part of the basic replication strategies $\Re \Pi^\pm$ more closely track the true derivative value $V$ than does the correlation immune portfolio $\Pi$.
+When $\rho > 0$, the real part of the basic replication strategy values $\Re \Pi^\pm$ more closely track the true derivative value $V$ than does the correlation immune portfolio value $\Pi$.

 In Figure \ref{fig:hist-put} we plot histograms of the hedging errors $\Re \eps^\pm$ and $\eps$ for $\rho = \{-0.99, -0.66, 0, 0.99\}$.
-When $\rho \neq 0$ we observe that all three replicating strategies ($\Pi$ and $\Re \Pi^\pm$) tend to over-replication the option payoff.
+When $\rho \neq 0$ we observe that all three replicating strategies ($\Pi$ and $\Re \Pi^\pm$) tend to over-replicate the option payoff.
 When $\rho \leq 0$, the correlation immunized strategy $\Pi$ has a smaller hedging error (on average) than the basic replication strategies $\Re \Pi^\pm$.
 However, when $\rho \geq 0$, the basic replication strategies $\Re \Pi^\pm$ have a smaller hedging error (on average) than the correlation immunized strategy $\Pi$.
 Summary statistics of the Monte Carlo simulations are provided in Table \ref{tbl:stats-put}.
 Overall, use of the correlation immunization strategy $\Pi$ is recommended when $\rho \leq 0$.